-- provide a high level interface to the hardware component Crypto2304T and includes countermeasures against fault injection and side channel attacks. - implement the generation of RSA Key Pairs (RsaKeyGen), the RSA signature verification (RsaVerify), the RSA signature generation (RsaSign) and the RSA modulus recalculation (RsaModulus).
-This RSA library can perform RSA operations from 512 to 4096 bits. - implement the high level interface to hardware cryptographic coprocessor Crypto2304T which run the basic long number calculations (add, subtract, multiply, square) with high performance.
+- provides a high level interface to the hardware component Crypto2304T and includes countermeasures against fault injection and side channel attacks. - implements the generation of RSA Key Pairs (RsaKeyGen), the RSA signature verification (RsaVerify), the RSA signature generation (RsaSign) and the RSA modulus recalculation (RsaModulus).
+This RSA library can perform RSA operations from 512 to 4096 bits. - implements the high level interface to hardware cryptographic coprocessor Crypto2304T which runs the basic long number calculations (add, subtract, multiply, square) with high performance.

-The RSA libraries are delivered as object code and in this way integrated in the user software.
+The RSA library, regardless of the version chosen, is delivered as object code and in this way integrated in the user software.

 Depending on the customer's choice, the TOE can be delivered with the 4096 code portion or with the 2048 code portion only.
 The 2048 code portion is included in both.
-Part of the evaluation are the RSA straight operations with key length from 512 bits to 2048 bits, and the RSA CRT1 operations with key lengths of 512 Bits to 4096 Bits.
+Part of the evaluation are the RSA straight operations with key length from 1024 bits to 2048 bits, and the RSA CRT operations with key lengths of 1024 Bits to 4096 Bits.